juzorey/Fake-uber/README.md

 -shows where they are currently when starting the drive
 - display how many seats they have open in the the object
 - shows the amount per seat in the object

-what should the contract do and what should javascript or other api do where should the location go instead

-use useEffect and useState and useContext making tabs with active and calenders how is useState being usedi multi comp i thought it was only for the app is it transferable? what is this.state how to add to state and to context using two states in same comp review through all the labs last week using usenavigate to go to diff comp

 ##Do Today 2/27/2023
 - Finish pseudo code for the logic